ibm-cloud-architecture/refarch-privatecloud/InstallCloudFoundryOnPrem.md

   * Copy the text below into a file called uiconfig-csplab.yml

   * Update the file to match your environment

+  * __note:__ In the section below, if you did not create your own certificate keys then you should leave that section blank.
+In the example template, remove the -----BEGIN CERTIFICATE----- and -----END CERTIFICATE----- lines in each of the cert sections and also remove the "|+" on the key line.
+With an empty value here the installer will create the keys for you.

   ```
   uiconfig: